AnujSingh28/FamPayApp/README.md

    - The API endpoints will be available at `http://localhost:8080`.

 ## API Endpoints
+1. A cron job has been set up to fetch YouTube videos without relying on an external API trigger.
+This job runs every minute, retrieving video details and storing them in the database.
+The decision to run it at one-minute intervals was made due to the limitations of the YouTube Data v3 API, which imposes a daily threshold.
+   - Using my API key for the purpose.
+   - Can be changed if needed. `./constants/common.go GCPApiKey`
-1. GET `/allVideos`: Retrieve stored video data in a paginated response sorted by publishing datetime in descending order.
+3. GET `/allVideos`: Retrieve stored video data in a paginated response sorted by publishing datetime in descending order.
    ```
    curl --location 'http://localhost:8080/allVideos?page=1&recordsPerPage=8'
    ```
-2. GET `/getVideo`: Search stored video by search slug.
+4. GET `/getVideo`: Search stored video by search slug.
    ```
    curl --location 'http://localhost:8080/getVideo?slug=India'
    ```